motorcycle 101 guides

 • $15,000 to help you cover for any property damages sustained during an accident

 According to Utah Code § 41-6a-1505, you are required to wear a motorcycle helmet if you are under the age of 21.
-Your motorcycle helmet has to be a model that follows all of the safety parameters stated by the Department of Transportation and Utah’s state standards.
+Your motorcycle helmet has to follow all of the safety parameters of the Department of Transportation and Utah’s state standards.

-When searching for a motorcycle helmet that satisfies the expectations of the Utah motorcycle helmet laws, there are two types that offer maximum protection: three-quarter helmets and full-face helmets.
+When searching for a motorcycle helmet that satisfies the expectations of the Utah motorcycle helmet laws, two offer maximum protection: three-quarter and full-face helmets.

 Listed in the table below are the requirements and features to look for in both three-quarter and full-face helmets: